 - 4.5.1 Refuse vehicles will service the site as per the existing arrangements for residential properties fronting onto Hampton Hill High Street, and as per the arrangement of the site's existing office premises.
-This means that refuse vehicles will service the development from High Street, and there will not be any requirement for the vehicle to access the development site. - 4.5.2 On collection days the refuse bins will be moved from the basement by the goods lift to the ground floor presentation areas located either side of the vehicle entrance keeping the entrance clear for entering and exiting vehicles.
-At the time of collection the refuse vehicle will pull across the access and the bins will be emptied.
-Once the bins are emptied they will be returned to the presentation area before being taken down in the goods lift to the basement.
+This means that refuse vehicles will service the development from High Street, and there will not be any requirement for the vehicle to access the development site. - 4.5.2 The refuse bins for the apartments will be located within the basement, as they were in the original planning application.
+On collection days the refuse bins will be moved by the site's estate management team from the basement via the goods lift to the ground floor presentation area to the north of the site access.
+The position of the goods lift has been adjusted to enable the safe manoeuvring of the individual bins without obstructing vehicles exiting the basement.
+Please refer to Figure 4.2 for amended storage arrangements at the site access.